Law School Admissions Services

 - Is it OK to put down multiple deposits?

-That's just a sample of the kinds of coaching we offer applicants as part of our comprehensive package, which covers the application process from beginning to end.
+That's just a sample of the kinds of coaching we offer applicants.
 Every client is different, so what you work on with your consultant over the course of the application process is tailored entirely to you.